+CHIP PERINATE HEALTH CARE BENEFITS

+COVERED SERVICE LIMITATIONS

-CHIP PERINATE HEALTH CARE BENEFITS COVERED SERVICE LIMITATIONS SERVICES RENDERED BY A CERTIFIED NURSE MIDWIFE OR PHYSICIAN IN A LICENSED BIRTHING CENTER Covers prenatal, birthing, and postpartum services rendered in a licensed birthing center.
-Prenatal services subject to the following limitations: Services are limited to a first visit and subsequent prenatal (antepartum) care visits that include: • (1) One (1) visit every four (4) weeks for the first 28 weeks or pregnancy; (2) one (1) visit every two (2) to three (3) weeks from 28 to 36 weeks of pregnancy; and (3) one (1) visit per week from 36 weeks to delivery.
-More frequent visits are allowed as Medically Necessary.
-Benefits are limited to: Limit of 20 prenatal visits and two (2) postpartum visits (maximum within 60 days) without documentation of a complication of pregnancy.
+PRENATAL CARE AND PRE-PREGNANCY FAMILY SERVICES AND SUPPLIES Covered services are limited to a first visit and subsequent prenatal (antepartum) care visits that include: One visit every four weeks for the first 28 weeks or pregnancy; one visit every two to three weeks from 28 to 36 weeks of pregnancy; and one visit per week from 36 weeks to delivery.
+More frequent visits are allowed as medically necessary.
+Does not require prior authorization.
+Limit of 20 prenatal visits and 2 postpartum visits (maximum within 60 days) without documentation of a complication of pregnancy.
 More frequent visits may be necessary for high-risk pregnancies.
 High-risk prenatal visits are not limited to 20 visits per pregnancy.
-Documentation supporting medical necessity must be maintained and is subject to retrospective review.
-Visits after the first visit must include: interim history (problems, marital status, fetal status); physical examination (weight, blood pressure, fundal height, fetal position and size, fetal heart rate, extremities) and laboratory tests (urinalysis for protein and glucose every visit; hematocrit or hemoglobin repeated once a trimester and at 32-36 weeks of pregnancy; multiple marker screen for fetal abnormalities offered at 16-20 weeks of pregnancy; repeat antibody screen for Rh negative women at 28 weeks followed by Rho immune globulin administration if indicated; screen for gestational diabetes at 24-28 weeks of pregnancy; and other lab tests as indicated by medical condition of client).
+Documentation supporting medical necessity must be maintained in the physician's files and is subject to retrospective review.
+Visits after the first visit must include: interim history (problems, maternal status, fetal status), physical examination (weight, blood pressure, fundal height, fetal position and size, fetal heart rate, extremities) and laboratory tests (urinalysis for protein and glucose every visit; hematocrit or hemoglobin repeated once a trimester and at 32-36 weeks of pregnancy; repeat antibody screen for fetal abnormalities offered at 16-20 weeks of pregnancy; and other lab tests as indicated by medical condition of client).